In this guide you will find everything about Peperomia nivalis care and facts about the Snow Peperomia.

 I give the pot a good soaking, using rainwater, from the top of the soil, waiting until the water runs right through.
 Then, I make sure it is fully drained before I return it to its pride of place.

-If the temperature is kept consistent and doesn’t drastically rise or indeed fall, peperomia care is straightforward for most household environments, typically offering these figures.
+If the temperature is kept consistent and doesn’t drastically rise or fall, peperomia care is straightforward for most household environments, typically offering these figures.

 But this is not practical for many indoor house plant owners, me included.
 Yet, speaking from personal experience, I find that this peperomia choice does not play up if you can’t quite match such humidity levels!